 Finished floor is not an appropriate measurement point.
 It is recommended that all heights be taken from existing finished grade.
 If any portion of the rooftop is visible offsite, care should be taken to minimize the impact.
 White roofing material is discouraged if visible off-site.

 The Planning Commission spent many meetings regarding the proposed height.
 The building has a roof height of 30' meeting the SUP guideline, with portions of the mechanical screening parapets at 32' and 36' in height.
-The 36' entry atrium height had the most discussion (unresolved issue).
+The parapet that makes the building 36' is setback 25' from the dripline of the roof.
 The compelling reasons to support the height includes:

 - The entire roof area is not at the maximum 36-foot tall height.
-Except for the entry atrium, the edge of the roof is at the 30-foot tall guideline.
-A person standing near or on the property line would see the taller parapet. - The current Class A building standards for medical office is 15-foot floor to floor, with five-foot ceiling space. - The additional height over the 30-foot height guideline is for roof parapet to screen HVAC/mechanical equipment.
-The applicant provided reasonable views on the technical and ground area constraints on why the roof is the best option to place the heating/cooling/mechanical equipment. - There is an additional 6 to 12 inches of roof height to accommodate proper storm water drainage for flat roofs.
+The edge of the roof is at the 30-foot tall guideline.
+A person standing near or on the property line would not see the taller parapet. - The current Class A building standards for medical office is 15-foot floor to floor, with five-foot ceiling space. - The additional height over the 30-foot height guideline is for roof parapet to screen HVAC/mechanical equipment.
+The applicant provided reasonable viewpoints on the technical and ground area constraints on why the roof is the best option to place the heating/cooling/ mechanical equipment. - There is an additional 6 to 12 inches of roof height to accommodate proper storm water drainage for flat roofs.
 This is generally one inch for every four feet. - The site adjoins all non-residential uses, with similar or taller structures in the vicinity up to 48 feet.